X links for student teachers.

 report's finding: ''Over the course of the study, a small number of respondents have expressed concerns that the check disadvantages higher achieving readers.
 However, as reported in Chapter 2, the analysis of the NPD data found no identifiable pattern of poorer performance on the check than expected in those children who are already fluent readers''(NFER PSC report 2015 p10)

-Note, the check is not strictly diagnostic and its purpose is to quickly
+Note, the check is not strictly diagnostic and its main purpose is to quickly

 identify children at risk of decoding difficulties.
 Teachers will need to thoroughly assess the phonics code knowledge and blending skills of each child who doesn't reach the